By GLENN GUILBEAU, Tiger Rag Editor

 But as far as the disconnect part, players don’t have to have love connections with their coaches to play well for them.
 They can learn to love their coaches later after they’re done playing for them and making millions in the NFL.
 That’s how it was with Nick Saban.

 James learned what many of us learn about that hard-ass teacher we had in high school.
 We liked the other cooler teacher who let us have discussions in class instead of grinding through the textbook.
-But while in college and thriving in the subject that the tough teacher taught, we realized we learned more from the Type A guy.
+But while in college and thriving in the subject that the tough teacher taught, we realized we learned more from the Type A, Kelly-Saban-like guy.

 There are likely many Alabama players who didn’t love Saban, but we never heard much about it as Saban was winning six more national titles with the Crimson Tide from 2009-20 before retiring.
 Now, everybody loves him.

 Saban and some members of his staff also had trouble in his early years at LSU with reaching players as well in Baton Rouge as they had in previous stops at more midwestern and northern programs.
 Kelly has never coached this down south either.
 It’s different.
 The players at skill positions tend to be more talented down here and may not always accept coaching as much as those less talented.
-Kelly will adjust.
+Kelly is adjusting.

 There are many other grandly successful coaches who didn’t connect so well with their players.
 But they coached the hell out of them whether they liked it or not.